mdn/content/files/en-us/web/css/css_animated_properties/index.md

 The property is not animatable.
 It is not processed when listed in an animation keyframe, and is not affected by transitions.

-> **Note:** An animation effect targeting only properties that are not animatable will still exhibit the usual behavior for an animation effect, e.g. firing the {{DOMXref("animationstart_event", "animationstart")}} event.
+> **Note:** An animation effect targeting only properties that are not animatable will still exhibit the usual behavior for an animation effect, e.g. firing the {{DOMXref("Element/animationstart_event", "animationstart")}} event.

 ### Discrete